dougeby/IntuneDocs/intune/device-locate.md

 2. Select **All services**, filter on **Intune**, and select **Microsoft Intune**.
 3. Select **Devices**, and then select **All devices**.
 4. From the list of devices you manage, choose an iOS device, and choose **...More**.
 Then choose the **Locate device** remote action.
-5. After the device is located, its location is displayed in **Locate device**.
+5. After the device is located, its location is shown in **Locate device**.
 	![Screenshot of Locate device using Intune in Azure](./media/locate-device.png)

 >[!NOTE]